vfmd/vfmd-spec/spec/for_implementers.md

-     1. The matching substring for the whole of the pattern is identified as a _span tag candidate_, and interpreted as a _closing span tag_, or more specifically, as a **closing referential link tag**
+     1. The matching substring for the whole of the pattern is identified as a _span tag candidate_, and interpreted as a _closing span tag_, or more specifically, as a **closing link tag**

-     2. The matching substring for the first and only parenthesized subexpression in the pattern is _simplified_ to obtain the _external reference string_
+     2. The matching substring for the first and only parenthesized subexpression in the pattern is _simplified_ to obtain the _reference id string_

-     3. If the _topmost node_ of type _other link node_ is not already
+     3. If the _topmost node_ of type _link node_ is not already
         the _top node_, all nodes above it are popped off and interpreted as _text fragments_

      4. The _top node_ (which should have its _node type_ equal to
-        _other link node_) is interpreted as an _opening span tag_, or more
+        _link node_) is interpreted as an _opening span tag_, or
-        specifically, as an **opening referential link tag**
+        more specifically, as an **opening link tag**

-     5. The _closing referential link tag_ is said to correspond to the _opening referential link tag_, and any _span tags_ or _text
+     5. The _closing link tag_ is said to correspond to the _opening
+        link tag_, and any _span tags_ or _text fragments_ occuring
-        fragments_ occuring between the _opening referential link tag_
+        between the _opening link tag_ and the _closing link tag_ are
-        and the _closing referential link tag_ are considered to form the linked content of the link
+        considered to form the _enclosed content_ of the link

-     6. The _external reference string_ shall be used to look up the actual link url and link title from the _link reference association map_.
-If the _external reference string_ cannot be resolved into a link, it is output as is.
+     6. The _reference id string_ shall be used to look up the actual link url and link title from the _link reference association map_.

+        If the _link reference association map_ contains an entry for _reference id string_, then the output shall have the _enclosed content_ linked to the link url and link title specified in the entry for the _reference id string_ in the _link reference association map_.

+        If the _link reference association map_ does not contain an entry for _reference id string_, then the output shall have the _enclosed content_ appear as text, without being linked, enclosed within the text forming the _opening link tag_ and the text forming the _closing link tag_.

      7. The _top node_ is popped off